BlackFrameAI/BlackFrameAI/README.md

 ## 🔒 Current Development Status

 🚧 Primary project under development:
-**Purge of the Crescent Veil** — experimental large-scale interactive project under confidential development.
+**BlackFrame Engine**, the world's first AI-generated dual use engine powering the experimental Purge of the Crescent Veil showcase, is under confidential development.

 🚧 Internal proprietary engine architecture is active and progressing under locked constraints.
 🚧 Whitepapers, research, and public-facing devlogs will be released when milestones are cleared for publication.